stfc/PSyclone/doc/developers.rst

 Kernel Schedule
 ===============

-The Kernel Schedule is a PSyIR node which represent a kernel subroutine.
+The Kernel Schedule is a PSyIR node that represent a kernel subroutine.
 It extends the `psyclone.psyGen.Schedule` functionality with a Symbol Table (`psyclone.psyGen.SymbolTable`) that keeps a record of the Symbols (`psyclone.psyGen.Symbol`) used in the kernel scope.
 A Symbol is defined as: